nguyenfilip/pa165-persistence/persistence-container/README.md

    PetStoreMappingTest.identifierMaxLenIs10
    PetStoreMappingTest.uniqueTextIdentifier

 **Task 05** Embedded mapping.
 Create Embeddable class Address and map it using annotation @Embedded as a part of the PetStore (its commented out in the PetStore entity right now).
-Run test embeddedAddressTest
+Uncomment code that is commented out in test  embeddedAddressTest  and then run the test

 **Task 06** Embedded element collection mapping.
 Add a collection "Set<Address> previousAddresses" to the PetStore.
 Do not map this as one to many but instead use ElementCollection and reuse the Address that you created in **Task 05**
-Also set fetch type to "fetch=FetchType.EAGER" so that the previous addresses are always fetched together with a PetStore
+Also set fetch type to "fetch=FetchType.EAGER" so that the previous addresses are always fetched together with a PetStore Again uncomment the code in embeddedOldAddressesTest and run the test

-Run test embeddedOldAddressesTest

 **Task 07** Map the following fields: dateOfOpening, openTime,closeTime.
 The first one should store only date (e.g. 24-9-2014) and the former ones should store only the time information (e.g. 13:30:44)
 Run tests dateOfOpeningHasNoTime, openTimeAndCloseTimeHasNoDate